 Editor in Chief

 Emily is a creative person from Cleveland, Ohio.
-She enjoys embroidery, experimental and 3-D design, architecture, and innovation.
-Emily currently designs for LaunchNET, Kent State’s entrepreneurial organization, and at Glyphix Studio.
+She enjoys embroidery, experimental and 3-D design, architecture, and making.
+Emily currently designs for LaunchNET, Kent State’s entrepreneurial organization and serves as the president for the AIGA chapter at Kent State.
 Emily has had work showcased in the Honors Exhibition through the Kent State School of Visual Communication design and at the Foundations Exhibition through the Kent State School of Art.
-Someday, you will see Emily’s work on the cover of the New Yorker.
+Currently, she is learning the art of screen printing and focusing on ways design can build community.

 Alex is a visual thinker with a passion for storytelling, a passion he hopes to spin into a lifetime of engaging people through illustration and graphic narrative.
-He is looking forward to helping other people tell their stories in his first year on the Brainchild Staff.
+He is looking forward to helping other people tell their stories in his second year on the Brainchild Staff.
 Alex has won 3 silver keys for different pieces in the 2014 and 2015 scholastic art awards.
 In 2016 two of his illustrations were featured in the VCD Honors exhibition.
-He currently works in Signum Design, creating posters and other materials for events put on by Kent State and many student organizations on campus.
+He currently writes and draws a web comic about an astronaut that has to move back home with his parents.